Dalton's Atomic Theory

-However, this theory is not entirely free of limitations.
+- However, this theory is not entirely free of limitations.
 Let us now look at the drawbacks of this theory.

-- According to Dalton Atomic Theory, atoms of an element are identical in mass, size and many other chemical or physical properties.
+- According to Dalton Atomic Theory, atoms of an element are identical in mass, size, and many other chemical or physical properties.
 But, practically we observe that atoms of several elements differ in their densities and masses.
-These atoms with the different masses are known as isotopes.
+These atoms with different masses are known as isotopes.

-- Also, according to Dalton Atomic Theory, atoms of two-different elements differ in mass, size and many other chemical or physical properties.
+- According to Dalton Atomic Theory, atoms of two-different elements differ in mass, size, and many other chemicals or physical properties.
 However, this is not correct in all situations.

-- According to Dalton Atomic Theory, when atoms of different elements (atoms of two or more elements) combine in simple whole number ratios, we get chemical compounds.
+- According to Dalton Atomic Theory, when atoms of different elements (atoms of two or more elements) combine in simple whole-number ratios, we get chemical compounds.
 But this is not true in case of complex organic compounds.

 - Dalton’s Atomic Theory also suggested that an atom is the smallest part of an atom that can take part in a chemical reaction.
 Some postulates of this theory remain valid even in today’s modern chemical thoughts.
-The atomic structure model proposed by indeed proves to be a significant, stepping stone in chemistry.
+The atomic structure model proposed indeed proves to be a significant, stepping stone in chemistry.
 It forms the base for modern atomic theories and quantum mechanics.

-Q: Give the supporting laws for Dalton’s Atomic Theory.
+1. Give the supporting laws for Dalton’s Atomic Theory.

-Ans: John Dalton based his theory on two laws.
+Ans.
+John Dalton based his theory on two laws.
 They are explained below:

 Law of Conservation of Mass:

-- Law of Constant Composition:
+Law of Constant Composition: